-Burmese rubies have an almost mystical appeal to them.
+Burmese ruby gemstone has an almost mystical appeal to them.
 Burma rubies are prized for their beauty, durability, and rarity; it is the quality of the color which most determines the value of rubies.

-The Burma Ruby today has become a collectible and an antique asset that is passed on from one generation to another.
+The Burma Ruby today has become an antique asset that is passed on from one generation to another.

-1. The color of Burmese Rubies depends on two factors:
+1. The color of Burmese Ruby stones depends on two factors:

-The first factor is a combination of the slightly bluish-red body color of the gemstone and the “purer” red fluorescent emission, which work together to give the gemstone its high-intensity color.
+The first factor is a combination of the slightly bluish-red body color of the gemstone and the “purer” , which work together to give the gemstone its high-intensity color.

 The particular combination of “fine color” and the face table material puts Burmese rubies at the top.

 2. Burmese Rubies are much younger than the those from East Africa